MattWilliamsDev/resume/README.md

 # Technical skills
 ## Programming Languages & Development-Related Proficiencies
 * Frontend application design, architecture, and development
+* Authoring and consuming frontend microservices with technologies like TypeScript and AWS Lambdas
 * Creating, updating, and maintaining design systems and component libraries
 * React (including hooks) and various state management tools like Redux, Flux, & Reflux, along with various Redux plugins
 * Angular and AngularJS application development